 Block Level Bankers' Committee (BLBC) is a forum for achieving coordination between credit institutions and field level development agencies at the block level.
 The forum prepares and reviews the implementation of the Block Credit Plan and also resolves operational problems in the implementation of the credit programmes of banks.
 The Lead District Manager (LDM) of the district is the Chairman of the Block Level Bankers' Committee.
-All the banks operating in the block including the District Central Co-operative Banks, RRBs, Block Development Officer, technical officers in the block, such as extension officers for agriculture, industries and co-operatives are members of the Committee.
+All the banks operating in the block including the Small Finance Banks, Wholly Owned Subsidiaries (WOS) of Foreign Banks, RRBs, the District Central Co-operative Banks, Block Development Officer, technical officers in the block, such as extension officers for agriculture, industries and cooperatives are members of the Committee.
 BLBC meetings are held at quarterly intervals.
 To strengthen the BLBC forum which operates at the base level of the Lead Bank Scheme, it is necessary that all branch managers attend BLBC meetings and enrich the discussions with their valuable inputs.
 Controlling Heads of banks may also attend a few of the BLBC meetings selectively.
-Participation by the District

-Development Manager (DDM) of NABARD in BLBCs would ensure better and more meaningful discussions for the development of the Block.
+Participation by the District Development Manager (DDM) of NABARD in BLBCs would ensure better and more meaningful discussions for the development of the Block.
 Therefore, NABARD has been advised that DDMs should attend all Block Level Bankers' Committee meetings in their district and actively participate in the credit planning exercise and review meetings at the block level.
 The Lead District Officer (LDO) of the Reserve Bank of India (RBI) selectively attends the BLBC meetings.
 The representatives of Panchayat Samitis are also invited to attend the meetings at half yearly intervals so as to share their knowledge and experience on rural development in the credit planning exercise.
+Payments Banks should also be invited to attend the meetings.